responsivedevelopment/Express-Rest-Services-Quick-Start/ReadMe.txt

 To install this app:
-1. First install node js https://nodejs.org/en/download/
+1. First install node js https://nodejs.org/en/download/ AND GIT https://git-scm.com/downloads.
+2. In command prompt or terminal run the command: git clone https://github.com/responsivedevelopment/Express-Rest-Services-Quick-Start
-2. In command prompt or terminal go to the root of the folder: cd Express-Rest-Services-Quick-Start
+3. In command prompt or terminal go to the root of the folder: cd Express-Rest-Services-Quick-Start
-3. Run this command to install dependencies: npm install
+4. Run this command to install dependencies: npm install

 To run this app:
 1. In command prompt or terminal go to the root of the folder: cd Express-Rest-Services-Quick-Start